-Annex 5 to OPG Amended in October 2017

-protection of critical productive activities

-ecosystems, within the farm.

-improvement of Reforestation of

-water resources mangroves and

-availability, and coastal

-others, that support reforestation.

-resilience of local Recovery of coral

-communities reefs

-Implementation of

-Identification of new innovative, efficient

-nature-based and and sustainable

-community-based production models.

-adaptation practices Use of genetic

-and previously improvement (crop

-validated and animal varieties

-sustainable better adapted to

-technical options for weather conditions).

-community crop diversification,

-organizations. changes in cropping

-pattern and calendar

-of planting,

-conserving soil

-moisture through

-appropriate tillage

-methods,

-improvingirrigation

-efficiency, and

-loss loss setetion of afforestation

-Implementation of Investment in

-nature- and infrastructure for the

-community-based efficient use of water

-solutions in resources and soil

-community Water harvesting,

-organizations to storage and security

-contribute to a Efficient use of

-sustainable local water resources

-market with expert Protection of water

-support. recharging zone

-Water source

-protection

-Wastewater

-treatment (slurry

-recycling, irrigation)

-Forest fire

-management and

-management and

-Annex 5 to OPG Amended in October 2017 control Based on new target populations and tools developed during Adapta2+, amongst other, this activity leads to new researches realized in collaboration with academia and key experts from institutions which will help identify the best adapted practices to implement amongst nature-based adaptation solutions and other validated sustainable technical options in food systems.
-Creation of alliances between the community, community-based organizations, private sector, such as development organizations, MSMEs, Asociaciones Administradoras de Sistemas de Acueductos y Alcantarillados Sanitarios (hereinafter ASADAs), the public sector and the agricultural sector to promote a sustainable local market.
-This activity will facilitate the implementation of the adaptation actions. • Events organizations • Meeting organizations • field visits Networking Experiences exchanges Improved knowledge of other fields and sectors
+- seedlings of basic crops - Development and implementation of bio-inputs and bioirrigation in the production of vegetables, roots, tubers, and musaceae. - Establishment of germplasm banks of local and/or climateadapted crops in local communities. - Diversification of productive activities within the farm. - Reforestation of mangroves and coastal reforestation. - Recovery of coral reefs - Implementation of innovative, efficient and sustainable production models. - Use of genetic improvement (crop and animal varieties better adapted to weather conditions). - crop diversification, - changes in cropping pattern and calendar of planting, - conserving soil moisture through appropriate tillage methods, - improvingirrigation efficiency, and - afforestation - Investment in infrastructure for the efficient use of water resources and soil Water harvesting, storage and security Efficient use of water resources Protection of water recharging zone Water source protection Wastewater treatment (slurry recycling, irrigation) Forest fire management and control Based on new target populations and tools developed during Adapta2+, amongst other, this activity leads to new researches realized in collaboration with academia and key experts from institutions which will help identify the best adapted practices to implement amongst nature-based adaptation solutions and other validated sustainable technical options in food systems.
+Creation of alliances between the community, community-based organizations, private sector, such as development organizations, MSMEs, Asociaciones This activity will facilitate the implementation of the adaptation actions. • Events organizations • Meeting organizations • field visits Networking Experiences exchanges Improved knowledge of other fields and sectors